The Evil (1978 film): Plot

 C.J. begins storing all of the deceased's bodies in an enclosed porch, but shortly after finds that Mary's body has vanished.
 Meanwhile, Caroline witnesses the apparition of a man motioning for her to pick up an iron cross in the parlor.
 When she does, the apparition vanishes.
 She subsequently finds C.J., Raymond, and Felicia standing over Mary's corpse in a trancelike state; when she appears with the cross, however, it drives the three into a fit, and they return to consciousness, unaware of what just occurred.
 A short time later, Laurie, Felicia, and Raymond attempt to melt the iron bars covering the windows with electrical cables.
 During the attempt, Laurie is dragged away upstairs by an unseen entity.
 Raymond chases after her but is thrown down the staircase by the force.
 In a panic, Raymond and Felicia resume their endeavor, but Felicia is killed when Mary's corpse reanimates, startling her and causing her to fall back against the iron bars, electrocuting her to death.

 The electricity causes the bars in one of the windows to melt, and Raymond leaps through the window.
 As he runs away from the house, however, the ground beneath him turns to quicksand, and he sinks into the mud, drowning.
 Meanwhile, Caroline becomes possessed by Vargas, whose apparition she has repeatedly seen; Vargas, using Caroline's body as a conduit, tells C.J. he has released "the evil" in the house by unlocking the pit.
 Vargas reveals that prior to C.J and Caroline coming to the house with their group, Vargas was forced to claim a life of an innocent person as a warning to others to stay away from the mansion but obviously the warning was not heeded, leaving the death of Vargas' victim in vain.
 Together, C.J and Caroline descend into the basement to close the pit, but are overcome by a powerful force that knocks Caroline into the pit.
 C.J. descends into the pit to get her, and the two find a series of tunnels.
-There, C.J. enters a white cavern, where he is confronted by the Devil, who threatens and belittles C.J. as the Devil proceeds to break C.J.'s mind.
+There, C.J. enters a white cavern, where he is confronted by the Devil, who threatens and tortures C.J., beginning to break his mind.
 Caroline appears with the cross, stabbing it into the Devil's chest, and together she and C.J. flee, escaping the pit and sealing it closed.
 When they do, the windows and doors of the house miraculously unlock.
 They flee outside while Vargas' spirit watches from a window.

 Cast

 Location

-The movie was filmed at Montezuma Castle.
+The movie was filmed at Montezuma Castle in New Mexico.